supervisely-ecosystem/ui-widgets-demos/044_radio_group/README.md

 ## Introduction

-In this tutorial you will learn how to use `RadioGroup` widget in Supervisely app.
+In this tutorial you will learn how to use `RadioGroup`, `RadioGroup.Item` widgets in Supervisely app.

 [Read this tutorial in developer portal.](https://developer.supervise.ly/app-development/apps-with-gui/RadioGroup)